| BISHOPSTONE TIDEMILLS AND ITS IMPACT ON LANDSCAPE

 This extension of the feature above arches C1 to C5 enabled barges to load and unload via doors and gantries, directly into the 3 floors of the store.
 This is the certainly the pattern with the facade of the later 1824 extension.
 It would also allow coal deliveries to be handled on a different wharf completely separate from wheat/flour cargo handling.
 This feature was preserved when the new 3 storehouses G,H & I, were constructed.

-It can be seen from Fig 10, that grain would be brought in by sea-going barge at high tide because Newhaven as a port was only starting, and Fig 10 also shows it only had a wooden quayside on the eastern side of the main Ouse channel created in 1735.
+In 1768, a French officer mistook the multi-storied brand-new building as a barracks (un gros corps de cazerne tout neuf a plusiers atages) marked "C" on the map!
+He also mistook the island it was built on as "ouvrage qui deffend la vallee, on ignore sa forme et s'il est en maconnerie ou non" (works to defend the valley, not known if it is of masonry or not) marked "B" on the map.
+This spy's map (Fig 10) shows that the building was an impressive edifice dominating the saltmarsh.
+It can be seen from Fig 10, that grain would be brought in by sea-going barge at high tide because Newhaven as a port was only starting, and Fig 10 also shows it only had a wooden quayside on the eastern side of the main Ouse channel created in 1735. | |

 Fig 10 French survey by Le Seigneur de Beville, Lt.
-Col. of the Dragoons
+Col. of the Dragoons Courtesy of The Keep Ref.
+ACC 9705/1

 The only connection with Newhaven from this quayside was a "bac pour passer la riviere, ou y peut passer au gue quand les eaux sont bassee (ferry to cross river where it is possible to ford at low tide) marked with a "D" on the map.
 John H Farrant MA (Farrant J. H., 1976) suggests that the corn trade was kick-started by this tidemill, creating a significant demand for about 1.5 tons of corn a week (see Section 5 below for more details).
 The Duke of Newcastle commissioned Thomas Marchant to survey his Bishopstone and Norton farms in 1777, and this gives the full picture of the mill construction (Fig. 6).

-Fig 11 Original cottages on the Tidemills "island"
+Fig 11 Original cottages on the Tidemills "island" Courtesy of Seaford Museum

-Fig 12 Buckle Cottages in 1924
+Fig 12 Buckle Cottages in 1924 Courtesy of Seaford Museum

 c) Adjacent to the mill was a 'small neat mill-house'.
 Looking at the architecture, and the roof structure in 1918 aerial photos, I have concluded it was attached to the old mill building because of Thomas Marchant's survey of 1777 where it shows a continuous building.
 The house had a different architectural style to the mill with classical hints.
 The roof structure has a saw-tooth profile roof structure with three exposed gable ends.
 In addition, Fig 6, shows a small group of cottages built on the island for the mill-workers together with 4 cottages on a ledge at the seaward side of Hawth Hill.
 Fig. 11 & Fig 12 show both have unusual sliding windows on the first floor.
-Although the Buckle cottages have sash windows on the ground floor in 1924 when the photo was taken, it is possible that, given the exposed position of the Buckle cottages, the original ground floor windows could have been replaced.
+Although the Buckle cottages have sash windows on the ground floor in 1924 when the photo was taken, it

 Both groups of cottages have arched window heads and both are constructed in brick.
 There is a footpath from the Buckle cottages along the north retaining wall of the mill pond westwards to the Tidemill, reinforcing the theory that both groups formed the nucleus of housing for mill workers.
 Given the unsocial hours of working because of the ever-changing time when high tide happened, workers' accommodation was an essential part of the mill's operation.
 The 1841 census shows that mill workers and a bargeman lived in the Buckle cottages.
 It is not known when the Buckle Inn started as a pub in the easternmost cottage.
 It was a pub in the 1841 Tithe map.
 The Buckle cottages were owned by the Pelham-Holles family until 1807 (see text below).